 This course is designed to develop student understanding of biological concepts and principles and promote an understanding of plant and animal processes from the cellular to the multi-cellular level.
 Laboratory work is an important part of each phase of the course.
+The honors course is taught in greater depth and magnitude.
 The final exam is the North Carolina Biology End- of-Course Test.